 At Atlanta Gas Light, our priority is the safety of our customers and our employees.
-We are committed to maintaining a safe and reliable natural gas pipeline infrastructure that serves the needs of customers, including emergency preparedness.
+We are committed to maintaining safe and reliable natural gas pipeline infrastructure that serves the needs of customers, including emergency preparedness.
 We work with local and regional emergency response officials located near our pipeline facilities to ensure a better understanding of the nature of our infrastructure and our emergency preparedness plans.
 AGL also works closely with state and federal regulatory agencies to ensure that the company complies with the various pipeline safety laws and regulations.

 Natural gas companies, including Atlanta Gas Light, install above ground pipeline markers to indicate the approximate location of buried large diameter, high pressure gas transmission lines.
 These line markers display the name of the pipeline operator and the telephone number where the operator can be reached in case of an emergency.
 Line markers are placed at public road crossings except in urban areas.
 Pipeline markers and warning signs indicate only the presence of a pipeline.
 They should not be used or relied upon to determine the exact location of the pipeline.